Elliptic flow of charm quarks produced in the early stage of pA collisions: Acknowledgements

 \section{Acknowledgements}

 M. R. acknowledges Francesco Acerbi, Bruno Barbieri and John Petrucci for inspiration.
 This work has been partly funded by the European Union – Next Generation EU through the research grant number P2022Z4P4B “SOPHYA - Sustainable Optimised PHYsics Algorithms: fundamental physics to build an advanced society” under the program PRIN 2022 PNRR of the Italian Ministero dell’Università e Ricerca (MUR), and by PIACERI “Linea di intervento 1” (M@uRHIC) of the University of Catania.
+V.G. acknowledges the support PRIN2022 (Project code 2022SM5YAS) within Next Generation EU fundings.